Have you been wondering about a soil test for your garden, yard or field?

 Depending on your county or district office, your Extension Agent will be able to tell you the next procedure.
-My Extension Agent sends the samples to the university lab, but yours may use a different lab for more accurate testing.
+My Extension Agent sends the samples to the university lab, but yours may use a different lab for accurate testing.
 Here’s where you can start to find your local office: Cooperative Extension Service.

-Once your soil is sent to a lab to be tested, it could take around 10 days for the results to come back.
+Once your soil is sent to a lab to be tested, it could take around 10 days or sooner for the results to come back.
 In the mean time, you could be planning your garden layout, getting your fences ready and looking into fertilizer options.

 Results of the Soil Test

 When you do get those results back, your Extension Agent or soil expert will give you recommendations based on the area in which you live.

 Recommendations will include the amount of each nutrient the soil area needs.
 Pay close attention to the recommended rate of application provided.
 That will tell you how much fertilizer you will need to acquire to apply.

 No matter where you live, requirement for different vegetables and crops will remain the same.
 Here’s a great publication I refer to quite often to understand soil test recommendations for whatever I’m planting: Click HERE.